 The Subway is one of the best attractions at Zion National Park, and if you’re lucky enough to see it for yourself, congratulations!
-Many people only ever dream of getting the opportunity to hike such a wondrous place.
+Many people only ever dream of getting the opportunity to hike in such an enchanting place.

 Despite the effortless beauty of The Subway, successfully hiking the Subway does take some preparation.
 Due to the difficulty level of this trail, it is important for hikers to have an understanding of what the bottom-up hike entails ahead of time.
 Knowing what gear to bring, what to expect during the hike, and reading up on the tips from my past experience will really help enhance your overall experience.